Exact self-similar finite-time blowup of the Hou-Luo model with smooth profiles: Introduction

 \section{Introduction}

 We consider the 1D Hou--Luo (HL) model

 for $x\in \R$, where $\mtx{H}(\cdot)$ denotes the Hilbert transform on the real line.
-The normalization condition $u(0)=0$ is not essential; we impose it throughout the paper to remove the degree of freedom due to translation.
-This model was first proposed by Luo and Hou \cite{luo2014potentially,luo2014toward} to get understanding of the numerically observed self-similar singularity formation of the 3D axisymmetric Euler equations on the solid boundary of an infinitely long cylinder.
+This model was first proposed by Luo and Hou \cite{luo2014potentially,luo2014toward} to acquire understanding of the numerically observed self-similar singularity formation of the 3D axisymmetric Euler equations on the solid boundary of an infinitely long cylinder.
 It also models the boundary induced singularity formation of the 2D Boussinesq equations \cite{luo2014toward,chen2022asymptotically} in the half-space $(x_1,x_2)\in\R\times\R_+$,

-for the 2D Boussinesq equations behave similarly to the 3D axisymmetric Euler equations away from the symmetry axis; see e.g.\cite{majda2002vorticity}.
+for the 2D Boussinesq equations behave similarly to the 3D axisymmetric Euler equations away from the symmetry axis; see e.g. \cite{majda2002vorticity}.
 In fact, the boundary finite-time blowup of 3D axisymmetric Euler equations can be approximated by the boundary finite-time blowup of the 2D Boussinesq equations up to an asymptotically small perturbation \cite{luo2014toward,chen2022stable}.